karlhulme/sengi/documentation.md

 * stored in a schemaless/NoSQL **database**
 * that have known, enforceable, and **evolving schemas**.

+NoSQL Database + Jsonotron = A microservice for your curated/governed data

 # Example

 Suppose you plan to create an application for running a Veterinary Practice.